Did you know that 30% of new businesses fail in their first two years, 50% in the first five and 66% during the first ten years?

 There are two main channels to distribute content - organic or paid channels.

 Organic distribution channels do not require money to get started.
 If you are on a budget, organic channels probably the best way to go.
-The only thing with organic channels is that they take some time to build up.
+The only thing with organic channels is that it takes time to build online authority and credibility.
 They grow over time and might take a few months before you start seeing significant improvements.

 Some of the most popular organic distribution channels include: